MIchaelMainer/ld-reason-get-started/README.md

 ## Overview

-The goal of this tutorial to get you started using the LaunchDarkly REST APIs from a ReasonML project.
+The goal of this tutorial to get you started using the LaunchDarkly REST APIs from a native ReasonML project.

 The [Launch Darkly REST API](https://apidocs.launchdarkly.com/reference) is used for developing custom integrations with LaunchDarkly and for data export.
 [ReasonML](https://reasonml.github.io/docs/en/what-and-why) is a new syntax for the [OCaml](https://ocaml.org/) programming language.
 Reason is a functional language that uses the strong OCaml type system to provide maintainable and performant code.